 There are some conditions that disqualify a donor from being accepted to the Anatomical Gift Program:

-Has a contagious blood-borne disease: Hepatitis A, Hepatitis B, AIDS, Tuberculosis
+Has a contagious blood-borne disease: Hepatitis B, Hepatitis C, HIV/AIDS, Tuberculosis

 Weighs over 220 lb